bongiozzo/musica_mustdie/output/band_suprememajesty.md

 # Supreme Majesty

+swedish heavy metal

-Дискография
+## Дискография

-"Divine Enigma" 1999, Heavy Metal
+### "Divine Enigma" 1999, Heavy Metal

+1. No Farewells
+2. Die In A Dream
+3. King Of Eternity's Realm
+4. The Blood We Spilled

+Recorded and mixed at Suburban Soundworks, Sweden.
+Produced by Henrik Gцtz and Supreme Majesty.
+Layout and logo by H.R Graphics.

-"Tales Of A Tragic Kingdom" 2001, Heavy Metal
+### "Tales Of A Tragic Kingdom" 2001, Heavy Metal

+1. Strike Like Thunder
+2. Not of This World
+3. Towards the Northern Star
+4. Forever I'll Be
+5. Let It Go
+6. Tales of a Tragic Kingdom
+7. Queen of Egypt
+8. Keeper of the Dead
+9. Supreme Majesty
+10. Eye of the Storm

+Recorded and mixed at Studio Fredman, Sweden.
+Produced by Fredrik Nordstrцm and Supreme Majesty.
+Design & layout by C.A Interactive.
+Coverartwork by Niklas Sundin/Cabin Fever Media.

-"Danger" 2003, Hard Rock
+### "Danger" 2003, Hard Rock

+1. Fallen Star
+2. Heroes Of Our Lands
+3. Danger
+4. Until The End Of Time
+5. Save Me
+6. Cruel Circle
+7. Two Against Many
+8. After Midnight
+9. By Your Side

+All songs written by SUPREME MAJESTY
+Produced and mixed by Fredrik Nordstrom and SUPREME MAJESTY Engineered by Daniel Andersson and Fredrik Nordstrom Recorded and mixed at Studio Fredman

+Joakim Olsson - Lead Vocals
+Chrille Andersson - Guitars and Keyboards
+Rille Svensson - Guitars
+Daniel Andersson - Bass, Backing Vocals
+Jocke Unger - Drums

-"Elements Of Creation" 2005, Heavy Metal
+### "Elements Of Creation" 2005, Heavy Metal

 ## Отношения с другими группами